ygumattos/hacker-chat/README.md

 # hacker-chat
-Create a API if you can create a room for chatting with anyone
+API for create a rooms for chatting with your friends

 # How use: